binary-com/academy/_posts/en/2016-01-17-Binarycom-commemorates-300000-facebook-fans.md

 ---
 layout: post
-title: Binary.com Commemorates 300,000 Facebook Fans!
+title: "Binary.com Commemorates 300,000 Facebook Fans!"
+language: en
-permalink: /Binarycom-commemorates-300000-facebook-fans/
+permalink: /en/Binarycom-commemorates-300000-facebook-fans/
 excerpt: "We just wanted to express our sincere appreciation to all of those who helped Binary.com’s official Facebook page reach its latest milestone of 300,000 fans..."
 ---